 Listing Rules: Listing Rules means the Rules Governing the Listing of Securities on the Stock Exchange.

-Offer: Offer includes takeover and merger transactions however effected, including schemes of arrangement which have similar commercial effect to takeovers and mergers, partial offers, and offers by a parent company for shares in its subsidiary and (where appropriate) share buy-backs by general offer.
-Note to definition of offer.
+Offer: Offer includes takeover and merger transactions however effected, including schemes of arrangement which have similar commercial effect to takeovers and mergers, partial offers, and offers by a parent company for shares in its subsidiary and (where appropriate) share repurchases by general offer.

-A voluntary offer may not normally be made at a price that for the purpose of this Note is substantially below the market price of the shares in the offeree company.
-A voluntary offer at more than a 50% discount to the lesser of the closing price of the relevant shares of the offeree company on the day before the Rule 3.5 announcement and the 5 day average closing price prior to such day will normally be considered as being "substantially below the market price of the shares in the offeree company".
-The Executive will only grant a waiver from the application of this Note in exceptional circumstances.
-In all cases which fall within this Note, the Executive should be consulted.
 Offeror: Offeror includes companies wherever incorporated and individuals wherever resident.
-In relation to share buy-backs, offeror means a company engaged in, or considering engaging in, a share buy-back in respect of its own shares.
-Offer period: Offer period means the period:- from: the time when an announcement is made of a proposed or possible offer (with or without terms) until: whichever is the latest of:- (1) the date when the offer closes for acceptances; Def-12 July 2018
+In relation to share repurchases, offeror means a company engaged in, or considering engaging in, a share repurchase in respect of its own shares.

+Offer period: Offer period means the period:-

+- from : the time when an announcement is made of a proposed or possible offer (with or without terms) - until : whichever is the latest of:- - (1) the date when the offer closes for acceptances;

 - (2) the date when the offer lapses; - (3) the time when a possible offeror announces that the possible offer will not proceed; - (4) the date when an announcement is made of the withdrawal of a proposed offer; and - (5) where the offer contains a possibility to elect for alternative forms of consideration, the latest date for making such election.

 Notes to the definition of offer period:

 - 1. In the case of a scheme of arrangement, the offer will normally be considered to be unconditional in all respects only when the scheme becomes effective. - 2.
 References to the offer period throughout the Codes are to the time during which the offeree company is in an offer period, irrespective of whether a particular offeror or potential offeror was contemplating an offer when the offer period commenced. - 3.
 Where there are two or more offers or possible offers outstanding the closure of an offer period in respect of one offer or possible offer does not affect the termination of any other offer or possible offer.

-Off-market share buy-back: Off-market share buy-back means a share buy-back that is not a share buy-back by general offer, an exempt share buy-back or an on-market share buy-back.
-On-market share buy-back: On-market share buy-back means a share buy-back made by:- July 2018 Def-13
+Off-market share repurchase: Off-market share repurchase means a share repurchase that is not a share repurchase by general offer, an exempt share repurchase or an on-market share repurchase.

+On-market share repurchase: On-market share repurchase means a share repurchase made by:-

-- (1) a company having a listing on the Stock Exchange through the facilities of the Stock Exchange in accordance with the Listing Rules; - (2) a company having a primary listing on the Stock Exchange through the facilities of a recognised exchange, provided such share buy-back is made in accordance with the rules of such recognised exchange; - (3) a company having a primary listing on the Stock Exchange through the facilities of another exchange in accordance with the Listing Rules applied with references to "the Exchange" in Rules 10.06(1), (2) and (6) of the Listing Rules being construed as references to "on another exchange" or "on the other exchange", as appropriate; - (4) a company having a secondary listing on the Stock Exchange through the facilities of the Stock Exchange in accordance with rules of a recognised exchange; or - (5) a company having a secondary listing on the Stock Exchange through the facilities of a recognised exchange in accordance with rules of such recognised exchange.
+(1) a company having a listing on the Stock Exchange through the facilities of the Stock Exchange in accordance with the Listing Rules;

+- (2) a company having a primary listing on the Stock Exchange through the facilities of a recognised exchange, provided such share repurchase is made in accordance with the rules of such recognised exchange; - a company having a primary listing on the Stock Exchange through the facilities of another exchange in accordance with the Listing Rules applied with references to "the Exchange" in Rules 10.06(1), (2) and (6) of the Listing Rules being construed as references to "on another exchange" or "on the other exchange", as appropriate; - (4) a company having a secondary listing on the Stock Exchange through the facilities of the Stock Exchange in accordance with rules of a recognised exchange; or - (5) a company having a secondary listing on the Stock Exchange through the facilities of a recognised exchange in accordance with rules of such recognised exchange.

 Options: Unless the context otherwise requires, options means options to subscribe or purchase new shares or existing shares in a company.

 Panel: Panel means the Takeovers and Mergers Panel.